cristinadlt/League_of_Legends_Positions_Analysis/README.md

 <iframe src="assets/win-percentage-kda-ratio.html" width=700 height=600 frameBorder=0></iframe>

-The scatterplot below displays a positive relationship between `W%` and `KDA`.
+The scatterplot above displays a positive relationship between `W%` and `KDA`.
 This confirms that `KDA` can be used as a measure of success in future testing.

 ### Interesting Aggregates